 Twenty-one young people aged 12 to 17 years took part in 18 interviews either by phone or a digital platform.
 You can read a summary of the findings on our blog.
-We hope to be able to share more detailed results shortly.

 This project is funded by the Elizabeth Blackwell Institute for Health Research at the University of Bristol.